cboisvenue/spadesCBM/README.txt

 Documentation describing these three modules is in GitHub\spadesCBM\spadesCBM\spadesCBM.Rmd.

+An overview of this family is in a prezi here G:\RES_Work\Work\SpaDES\spadesCBM\Prezi WIN spadesCBM modules ov.exe

-List of improvements that still need to be done to the RCpp code:
+List of improvements that still need to be done to the Rcpp code:
 CBM features not yet implemented:
 - "Flux indicators" CBM-speak for automatic calculation of NPP, heterotrophic respiration, and NEP
 - "Land-use change tracking" pieces of land that switch between the UNCFFF land-classification such as Forest-Land to Agricultural-Land, etc.